X-File-City/localflare/README.md

 ## Architecture

-LocalFlare uses [Miniflare](https://miniflare.dev) under the hood to run your Worker locally.
+Localflare uses [Miniflare](https://miniflare.dev) under the hood to run your Worker locally.
 This ensures 100% compatibility with the Cloudflare runtime.

 ```
 ┌────────────────────────────────────────────────────┐
-│              LocalFlare (single process)           │
+│              Localflare (single process)           │
 │                                                    │
 │  ┌──────────────────────────────────────────────┐  │
 │  │              Miniflare Runtime                │  │